 Bill Grassie embarked upon his vision to create world class wine in 2006, when he moved to the Seattle area.
 Bill loves great wine and is an avid gardener.
 His passion for gardening led him to plant a vineyard on a bare patch of ground at his new property in Fall City, WA.
-This seemingly inconsequential decision in 2007, (to create the vineyard), accelerated his efforts to become a wine maker as it lead him to the Northwest Wine Academy.
-At the Northwest Wine Academy, Bill gained valuable knowledge and developed critical relationships enabling him to create award winning wines in his first vintage in 2011.
+This seemingly inconsequential decision in 2007 (to create the vineyard) accelerated his efforts to become a wine maker as it lead him to the Northwest Wine Academy.
+At the Northwest Wine Academy, Bill gained valuable knowledge and developed critical relationships enabling him to create award winning wines in 2011, his first vintage.
 His 2011 Courageux Red received a 91 point rating, and Impératrice Red received 90 points from Wine Enthusiast.

 John was first introduced to winemaking by his father Jack Patterson over 22 years ago.
 He’s been making his own wine since 2000, under both the Patterson Cellars and Woodslake labels.
 Today the portfolio of wines made by Patterson Cellars is as wide as it is impressive, including single varietals, red and white blends, nonvintage wines and late-harvest dessert wines.

 After a bike crash which broke his spine, Tony decided to return to his core values of spending his life in a community with friends and family, drinking wine and eating food.